-ESG 3 is an strictly operational command, certifying expeditionary strike group forces for deployment and maintaining proficiencies as a staff to provide fleet commanders with a ready fly-away unit that is extremely flexible.
+ESG 3 is strictly an operational command, certifying expeditionary strike group forces for deployment and maintaining proficiencies as a staff to provide fleet commanders with a ready fly-away unit that is extremely flexible.

-Prior to its commission, ESG 3 was formerly Amphibious Group (COMPHIBGRU) Three.
-COMPHIBGRU Three was changed from Amphibious Group Eastern Pacific Command, October 1, 1984, and then reorganized on August 1, 1986, into three assault squadrons and two non-deploying readiness squadrons.
+Prior to its commission, ESG 3 was formerly Amphibious Group (COMPHIBGRU) THREE.
+COMPHIBGRU THREE was changed from Amphibious Group Eastern Pacific Command, October 1, 1984, and then reorganized on August 1, 1986, into three assault squadrons and two non-deploying readiness squadrons.

 During Operation DESERT SHIELD, COMPHIBGRU THREE Sailors deployed to direct strategic operations in the Arabian Gulf.
-Then in December 1990, the command deployed in support of Operation DESERT STORM with a 13-ship Amphibious Task Force, the largest to sail from the West Coast since 1965.
-The Task Force joined its East Coast counterpart in the north Arabian Sea and formed the largest Amphibious assault force since the Korean conflict - 31 amphibious ships, four combat logistics ships and eight supporting merchant ships.
+Then in December 1990, the command deployed in support of Operation DESERT STORM with a 13-ship amphibious task force, the largest to sail from the West Coast since 1965.
+The task force joined its East Coast counterpart in the north Arabian Sea and formed the largest amphibious assault force since the Korean conflict - 31 amphibious ships, four combat logistics ships and eight supporting merchant ships.
 In February 1991, the major amphibious operation of the Gulf War took place as COMPHIBGRU THREE and the Fifth Marine Expeditionary Brigade landed more than 6,500 Marines at Al Mishab, Saudi Arabia, just south of the Kuwait-Iraq border.

-COMPHIBGRU THREE has participated in numerous humanitarian assistance operations, including typhoon relief in Bangladesh, evacuation efforts during the eruption of Mount Pinatubo in the Philippines, assistance in East Timor, oil recovery efforts in Prince William Sound and earthquake relief in San Francisco.
+COMPHIBGRU THREE participated in numerous humanitarian assistance operations, including typhoon relief in Bangladesh, evacuation efforts during the eruption of Mount Pinatubo in the Philippines, assistance in East Timor, oil recovery efforts in Prince William Sound and earthquake relief in San Francisco.
 COMPHIBGRU THREE also assisted in the recovery efforts of Alaska Airlines Flight 261 that went down off the Southern California Coast near Port Hueneme in January, 2000.